Assassination of Haim Arlosoroff: Mapai

 Immediately after the murder, Mapai created its own inquiry committee, to help the police in the official investigation.
 The three primary suspected groups were the Revisionists, the Communists and Arabs.
 However, many within Mapai – including Ben-Gurion – believed that members of the Revisionists had committed the crime.

 Revisionists

 At first, the Revisionists fully denied any involvement.
 When Stavsky was arrested, instead of defending him, they actually believed his guilt.
-They tried to distance Stavsky's relationship to them, claiming that he was a Communist at heart, and had committed the murder of his own accord.
+They tried to distance Stavsky's relationship to them, claiming that he was a Communist at heart and had committed the murder of his own accord.
 Their official position changed when Jabotinsky defended Stavsky in a party newspaper on July 22.
 He further denounced Mapai as creating a blood libel against the Revisionists.
-He said that the party was using the murder as a political stepping stool.
+He said the party was using the murder as a political stepping stool.
 Some Revisionists later said that Mapai committed the murder itself, in order to blame the opposition.